Non-degeneracy of the Hofer norm for Poisson structures

 In the symplectic case, Hofer \cite{Hofer} proved non-degeneracy for the standard symplectic structure on $\mathbb{R}^{2n}$, then Polterovich \cite{Polterovich} extended it to a larger class of symplectic manifolds, and Lalonde and McDuff \cite{McDuff} completed the proof for all symplectic manifolds.
 All proofs rely on hard methods from symplectic topology.

-Below, we show that the Poisson case can be easily reduced to the sympletic case, by restricting to a symplectic leaf.
+Below, we show that the Poisson case can be reduced to the sympletic case, by restricting to a symplectic leaf.
 This was first claimed by Sun and Zhang \cite{Sun}, in the setting of regular Poisson manifolds.
 Actually, in the proof they do not use regularity, but assume that the restriction of a compactly supported function to a leaf is compactly supported, however, without stating this explicitly.
 This property is equivalent to the leaves being closed submanifolds (which implies that they are embedded submanifolds, see e.g.\ \cite{FrMa}).
 This mistake was noticed by Rybicki \cite{Rybicki}, who obtained non-degeneracy for Poisson manifolds whose closed leaves form a dense set.
 Moreover, Rybicki \cite{Rybicki} proved non-degeneracy also for integrable Poisson manifolds, by using the displacement energy techniques on the symplectic groupoid.
 By adapting this proof to a sympelctic leaf, we obtain non-degeneracy in general.
+For the reader's convenience we will now briefly recall the definition and some properties of symplectic leaves of a Poisson manifold which are going to be used in the proof of Theorem \ref{main-thm}.

+Consider the standard action of the Hamiltonian group $\mathrm{Ham}(M,\pb)$ on $M.$ The orbits of this action are called \emph{symplectic leaves}.
+Each symplectic leaf $L$ carries a unique smooth structure for which the inclusion $i: L \hookrightarrow M$ is an immersion, and moreover $L$ is an initial submanifold of $M.$\footnote{A submanifold $N$ of a manifold $M$ is called \emph{initial} if for every manifold $P$ and every smooth map $f:P \arr M$ such that $f(P) \subseteq N$ it holds that the induced map $f: P \arr N$ is smooth.} The tangent space at each point of $L$ is spanned by Hamiltonian vector fields.
+We equip $L$ with a canonical symplectic structure $\omega_L$ defined by